Mole Calculator

 What is a mole in chemistry?

-A mole is a unit of measurement used in chemistry to express amounts of a chemical substance.
-One mole contains exactly 6.022 × 10²³ particles (Avogadro's number), whether atoms, molecules, ions, or electrons.
+A mole is a unit of measurement used in chemistry to express amounts of substance.
+One mole contains exactly 6.02214076 × 10²³ elementary entities (Avogadro's number), which can be atoms, molecules, ions, or other particles.
+It bridges the atomic scale with measurable, macroscopic quantities.